The Québec maritime Blog

 An immersion in Innu culture

 With a master’s degree in visual arts, Lydia Mestokosho-Paradis has always been immersed in the worlds of visual arts and tourism.
 Since 2016, she’s worked as a cultural agent at the Maison de la Culture Innue, a cultural centre in Ekuanitshit (Mingan), in Côte-Nord.
 Built on the former site of an Innu summer camp, this centre promotes intercultural and intergenerational exchanges.
-“There was a strong desire in the community to have a centre built by the Innu and for the Innu to teach our language and culture,” explains Lydia.
+“There was a strong desire in the community to have a centre built by the Innu and for the Innu to teach our language and culture,” she explains.
 “Because we were already seeing a lot of changes in terms of cultural transmission, we wanted to have a safe place for Innu children to be themselves.”

 In addition to being very important to the community, the cultural centre is also open to the public, which means visitors can learn about the history and traditions of this ancestral community.
 The centre houses a large exhibition as well as a craft shop where elders and other community members sell the fruits of their labour.
 In addition, there are several outdoor installations, including a shaputuan, a large tent traditionally used as a gathering place.
 And of course, a visit to the centre is also an opportunity to meet and chat with the Innu.
 “We are a living people and a welcoming people!” exclaims Lydia, with a smile in her voice.

 For Lydia, Innu culture “is something sacred, which is not always material—in fact, it’s mostly immaterial.”
 She explains: “It’s a way of life, a different way of thinking.
 It’s something we must make sure to transmit, by adapting to modernity.
 It’s a source of pride.”
-If you’re curious and would like to discover this world, Lydia invites you to “visit us with an open heart and take the time to be here.
+If you’re curious and would like to discover this world, Lydia invites you to “visit us with an open heart and take the time to be here.”